 When your dentist tells you that you need a filling, it’s tempting to put it off.
 Maybe your schedule is packed, or perhaps the tooth doesn’t hurt much yet, so it feels harmless to wait a while.
-However, delaying a dental filling can have serious consequences for your oral health, comfort, and even your wallet.
-What starts as a small, simple procedure can quickly turn into a much bigger problem if left untreated.
+But delaying a dental filling can have serious consequences for your oral health, comfort, and even your wallet.
+What starts as a small and simple procedure can quickly turn into a much bigger problem if left untreated.
+Dr. Joseph Thompson recommends that you get a dental filling in our Greeley, CO office if you have tooth decay and pain.

 Cavities Don’t Heal Themselves